julianmichael/qasrl-modeling/README.md

 of the best models for a lot of configurations, since the training was done quite a while ago.
 If you make any changes or train more models, please contribute them!

+NOTE: a config ([models/span_binary.json]) is provided for binary classification on spans which I think should perform well, but I haven't trained and I don't have the results for hyperparameter optimization in that setting anymore.
+But training that would be a good starting point.

 ## Setup

 At the moment, this repository needs Python version 3.8.
 Be aware that this is not the newest